nichoth/events/README.md

 ```

 ## develop
-See an example of using this in a front-end app
+Start a localhost server with an example page

 ```bash
 npm start